config-syncer/config-syncer/docs/guides/config-syncer/intra-cluster.md

 This annotations are used by Kubed operator to list the copies for a specific source ConfigMap/Secret.

-## Disable Syncer

-If you would like to disable this feature, either remove the `enableConfigSyncer` field in your Kubed cluster config or set `enableConfigSyncer` to false.
-Then update the `kubed-config` Secret and restart Kubed operator pod(s).

 ## Cleaning up

 To cleanup the Kubernetes resources created by this tutorial, run the following commands: